The latest on the Jamaica Entry Update from Visit Jamaica:

 The date of the sample collection on the Jamaica Entry Update must be within 3 days of the travel date to Jamaica.
 Example: For a travel date of March 5, the earliest the test sample may be collected is March 2.

 Use this Test Date Calculator at Visit Jamaica.

-All residents of the United States of America (USA), Brazil, Dominican Republic or Mexico who are 12 years of age or over, are required to obtain and upload a COVID-19 PCR test result for travel authorization approval.
-Tests must be done by a medical laboratory that has College of American Pathologists (CAP) accreditation.
-The test sample collection date must be within 10 days of the arrival date in order to obtain a Travel Authorization.
+Before March 4, 2021, residents of the United States of America (USA), Brazil, Dominican Republic, Mexico or Panama who are 12 years of age or over, are required to present a test result for which the sample collection must be within 10 days of the travel date.

-First, Jamaica has been extremely thorough with creating and implementing guidelines for risk management and they apply to everyone.
+First, Jamaica has been extremely thorough with creating and implementing Jamaica Tourism Guidelines for risk management and they apply to everyone.
 So before you pack your bags, be sure to complete the Travel Authorization as this is mandatory and the first step to getting there.
 No Travel Authorization – no boarding!

 Here’s what you need to know:

-- Visitors will receive a response within 10-minutes after submitting the form
+- Visitors will receive a response within 5- 10 minutes after submitting the form.

 - The approval is valid for 7-days and if you do not receive approval you won’t be able to check-in for your flight